Nini3010/AI_Intro/ai_ue/ex1/documentation.md

 ### Node Class:

-Defines puzzle board, cost, steps, and priority for ordering.
+Represents a single state of the sliding puzzle.
+It encapsulates the puzzle configuration (board), metadata like cost, step count, and parent node, and provides functionality for comparing and equating states for use in priority queues and search algorithms.

 ### Functions: